Ozzy Osbourne: Ozzmosis (1995)

 Osbourne's entire CD catalogue was remastered and reissued in 1995.
 The same year, Osbourne released Ozzmosis and resumed touring, dubbing his concert performances "The Retirement Sucks Tour".
 The album reached number 4 on the US Billboard 200.
 The RIAA certified the album gold and platinum in that same year, and double platinum in April 1999.

 The line-up on Ozzmosis was Wylde, Butler (who had recently quit Black Sabbath again), Steve Vai, and Hardline drummer Deen Castronovo, who later joined Journey.
 Keyboards were played by Rick Wakeman and producer Michael Beinhorn.
 The tour maintained Butler and Castronovo and saw Sinclair return, but a major line-up change was the introduction of former David Lee Roth guitarist Joe Holmes.
 Wylde was considering an offer to join Guns N' Roses.
 Unable to wait for a decision on Wylde's departure, Osbourne replaced him.
 In early 1996, Butler and Castronovo left.
 Inez and Randy Castillo (Lita Ford, Mötley Crüe) filled in.
 Ultimately, Faith No More's Mike Bordin and former Suicidal Tendencies and future Metallica bassist Robert Trujillo joined on drums and bass respectively.

-In 1996 Sharon Osbourne created Ozzfest after she was rebuffed by Lollapalooza when she tried to get Ozzy on that festival circuit.
+In 1996, Sharon Osbourne created Ozzfest after she was rebuffed by Lollapalooza when she tried to get Ozzy on that festival circuit.
 The tour was well-received, which prompted the festival to become a yearly occurrence.
 The first Ozzfest was not a national tour, but rather a two-day festival held in Phoenix, Arizona, and Devore, California, on 25 and 26 October 1996 respectively.
-Ozzfest Live, a compilation of ten live tracks recorded during this festival, was released on April 29, 1997.
+Ozzfest Live, a compilation of ten live tracks recorded during this festival, was released on 29 April 1997.

 Ozzfest 1997 tour and Reunion (1997)

-Osbourne, Iommi and Butler formally reunited as Black Sabbath for the 1997 Ozzfest shows with Osbourne also performing double duty as a solo act.
+Osbourne, Iommi and Butler formally reunited as Black Sabbath for the 1997 Ozzfest shows, with Osbourne also performing double duty as a solo act.
 Ward was absent due to health issues.

 A greatest hits package, The Ozzman Cometh, was issued in 1997.

 In December 1997, all four members of the band reunited to record the live album Reunion.
 Osbourne also toured with the band again from 1997 to 1999 for the album's concert tour.
 The album proved to be a commercial success upon its release in October 1998.
-During this period, Osbourne also sang guest vocal's on Tony Iommi's 2000 debut solo album.
-The reformed Black Sabbath would go on to perform at Ozzfest in 2001, 2004 and 2005, before going on another hiatus due to a dispute between Osbourne and Iommi over the rights to the trademark "Black Sabbath."
+During this period, Osbourne also sang guest vocals on Tony Iommi's 2000 debut solo album.
+The reformed Black Sabbath would go on to perform at Ozzfest in 2001, 2004 and 2005, before going on another hiatus due to a dispute between Osbourne and Iommi over the rights to the trademark "Black Sabbath".